-- 3. This Prudential Standard applies to insurers and Level 2 insurance groups (regulated institutions) from 1 January 2013 (effective date). - 4.
-For the avoidance of doubt, compliance by a Level 2 insurance group with the requirements of this Prudential Standard does not relieve the Board of a regulated institution within the group from the need to comply with any prudential requirements that are specific to the regulated institution, unless specifically excluded by a paragraph in this Prudential Standard.
+- 3. This Prudential Standard applies to insurers and Level 2 insurance groups (regulated institutions) from 1 January 2013. - 4.
+For the avoidance of doubt, compliance by a Level 2 insurance group with the requirements of this Prudential Standard does not relieve the Board of an insurer within the group from the need to comply with any prudential requirements that are specific to the insurer, unless specifically excluded by a paragraph in this Prudential Standard.